 The RCP Trainees Committee (TC) is comprised entirely of medical trainees, and reflects the RCP’s commitment to encouraging physicians-in-training to develop active roles in shaping the future of medicine.

 Developments such as the European Working Time Directive (EWTD) and hospital reconfiguration have had significant impacts on the way medical training is delivered, so it's crucial to involve the voice of medical trainees in the discussions which drive these developments.

-We currently have vacancies for committee members in a number of regions.
+Late September four new vacancies will open focusing on IMT and CMT representation.
 More information on the positions and how to apply will be available soon on the RCP Trainees Committee vacancies page.